xd009642/tarpaulin/README.md

                                      will look for a Cargo.toml in root --run-types <TYPE>...
 Type of the coverage run [possible values: Tests, Doctests, Benchmarks, Examples, Lib, Bins, AllTargets]
-        --target <TRIPLE>            Compilation target triple
+        --rustflags <FLAGS>          rustflags to add when building project (can also be set via RUSTFLAGS env var) --target <TRIPLE>            Compilation target triple
         --target-dir <DIR>           Directory for all generated artifacts --test <NAME>...
 Test only the specified test target